Skip to main content

 Flora Ecosystems

 Woolly fringe moss (Racomitrium lanuginosum) forms extensive carpets on the older portions of the lava field, creating the distinctive grey-green landscape that has become iconic in Icelandic tourism photography.
-The moss layer represents centuries of colonization and is extremely fragile — once disturbed, recovery takes decades to centuries in Iceland's cold climate.
+The moss layer represents centuries of colonisation and is extremely fragile — once disturbed, recovery takes decades to centuries in Iceland's cold climate.
 Scattered patches of bilberry, crowberry, and dwarf willow have established in sheltered lava crevices where sufficient soil has accumulated.
 The vegetation pattern illustrates primary succession on basaltic lava, with the youngest flows still essentially bare and the oldest supporting complex moss-ericaceous communities.

 Geology